 Don't Forget!
-The Washington Outsider Editors' page is updated for every Tuesday, Thursday, and Saturday.
+The Washington Outsider Editors' page is updated every Monday, Wednesday, and Friday night with new update.
 Be sure to sign up for updates through our mailing list (found below), our social media profiles (found in the header), or add The Washington Outsider RSS Feed to your blog or website.
-Also, you can watch on The Washington Outsider on NCTV45: The Train.

 Help The Washington Outsider!